tangentsoft/pidp8i/HACKERS.md

 The “[Forum][pfor]” link at the top of the Fossil web interface is for discussing the development of the PiDP-8/I software only.
-All other traffic should go to [the mailing list][ggml] instead.
+All other traffic should go to [the end-user focused mailing list][ggml] instead.
 We’re not trying to split the community by providing a second discussion forum; we just think many development-related discussions are too low-level to be of any interest to most of the people on the mailing list.